AASP Special Interest Groups (SIG)

 - Coordinators will complete and submit an annual report of SIG activities and membership to the Membership Services Division Head

-- SIGs will undergo a review once every three years; inactive SIGs will be discontinued
+- SIGs will undergo a review once every two years; inactive SIGs will be discontinued

 Active AASP SIGs